Sherwin-Williams, PulteGroup fall; Perrigo, Kadmon rise

 Perrigo Co., up $3.74 to $45.34.

-The drug company is buying HRA Pharma from for about $2.1 billion.
+The drug company is buying HRA Pharma from private equity firms for about $2.1 billion.

 General Mills Inc., up $2.59 to $59.38.